Juggalo Championship Wrestling: Juggalo Championshit Wrestling (1999–2006)

-Booked by Brian Gorie and Dave Prazak, Insane Clown Posse held the first "Juggalo Championshxt Wrestling" event on December 19, 1999, at St. Andrews Hall in Detroit, Michigan.
+Booked by Brian Gorie and Dave Prazak, Insane Clown Posse held the first "Juggalo Championshxt Wrestling" event on December 19, 1999, at St. Andrew's Hall in Detroit, Michigan.
 The event featured seven matches and included such wrestlers as The Iron Sheik, King Kong Bundy, and Abdullah the Butcher.
 Insane Clown Posse defeated the team of two Doink the Clowns to become the first JCW Tag Team Champions, and Evil Dead won a Hardcore Battle royal to be crowned the first JCW Heavyweight Champion.
 The event was filmed and released as JCW Vol. 1 on May 9, 2000.
 Lasting 38 weeks on the Billboard Sports and Recreation Top Sellers list, the video charted as high as number 2.
 Prazak, however, left the company over financial issues, leaving Gorie to solely book the company.

 In April and May 2000, Gorie booked a 15-city Strangle-Mania Live Tour, spanning from Detroit to Denver.
 The tour focused less on older wrestlers and featured more younger talent such as Chris Hero and Mad Man Pondo.
 JCW Vol. 2 was filmed during tour stops in both Cleveland and Milwaukee, and was released on July 23, 2001.
 The video charted as high as number 8 on the Billboard Sports and Recreation Top Sellers list.
 The promotion later held several matches at the first annual Gathering of the Juggalos, which it has continued to do ever since.
 Brian Gorie left the company shortly after, and Bruce and Utsler took full control of booking the events themselves.

 On August 21, 2000, the company received mainstream exposure when wrestler Vampiro, who was also the JCW Heavyweight Champion, brought the title out with him on World Championship Wrestling's nationally televised WCW Monday Nitro.
 He proceeded to proclaim that the JCW Heavyweight Championship was the only world title that meant anything to him before giving Tank Abbott a match for the title.
 The match was called by Bruce and Utsler, called under their "3D" and "Gweedo" personas, who also interfered in the match to cost Abbott the championship.

 In 2002, the promotion was the second highest grossing wrestling organization in the United States.
-The following year, Bruce and Utsler set plans to record matches for JCW Vol. 3 at the 2003 Gathering of the Juggalos.
+The same year, Bruce and Utsler set plans to record matches for JCW Vol. 3 at the 2002 Gathering of the Juggalos.
 However, due to the amount of injuries sustained by the wrestlers and the rowdiness of the fans, the footage was scrapped.
-Another event was scheduled in Columbus, Ohio and filmed at the Newport Music Hall for the video.
+Another event was scheduled the following year on March 16, 2003 in Columbus, Ohio and filmed at the Newport Music Hall for the video.
 The event continued to bring in younger talent such as M-Dogg 20, Josh Prohibition, Nosawa, and Necro Butcher.
 JCW Vol. 3 was released on DVD on November 11 of that year.
 Two weeks later, JCW Vol. 1 and JCW Vol. 2 were both individually re-released onto the DVD format.